Why I don't like using a digital camera in my personal life.

 There's also a warm and fuzzy feeling to enjoy when I see the positive film slides on a light box some time after the holiday.
 JPEG files straight out of the camera, viewed on a computer screen, just don't look as good.
 It takes time and effort to make that JPEG or RAW file really "shine", whereas a colour slide on a light box is already the ultimate in image quality.
 Everything I do with the image after that is downhill from there.
 And the slide is already a relatively safe archival medium for the image.
 As long as I keep it dry, cool and protected in a box, I am confident it will last for many years.
 A couple of years ago my cousin found a box of Kodachrome slides of me and my siblings that his father (my uncle) took when I was five years old.

 That's me on the right.
 I wonder about the likelihood of jpeg and tiff files still being around in 50 years time.
 It takes a lot of time and care to make sure digital files are backed up safely.
 And then the backups have to be backed up every few years.
-And who among my nephews, nieces, or future children is likely to spend the many hours that will be needed to look through the TENS OF THOUSANDS of digital image files that I'll have accumulated by the time I die?
+And who among my nephews, nieces, or future children is likely to spend the many hours that will be needed to look through the MILLIONS of digital image files that I'll have accumulated by the time I die?

 I get the most pleasure from my photography when I use a very simple camera.
 My Hasselblad and my Fuji medium format rangefinders and my Contax AX are the most enjoyable of all.
 Over the past few years of teaching my workshops, when I have to help beginners learn how to use their new electronic SLR (film or digital) I have come to resent the complexity of the user interface on modern Nikon and Canon SLRs.
 Setting apertures, shutter speeds, compensation values and metering modes with thumbwheels and a tiny LCD monitor can be cumbersome and slow.
 My Contax SLRs are a relative joy to use because there's a dial that you just directly operate to immediately get what you want.
 Exposure compensation? - just turn the knob.
 Aperture? - just twist the ring.
 Bracketing? - just turn the switch.
 Exposure lock? - just push the switch - and it stays locked until you switch it off - regardless of how many pictures you take - and there's a very obvious warning in the viewfinder that you are in AEL mode.